keikoproj/kubedog/README.md

 ## Example:

-Let's use [Upgrade Manager BDD](https://github.com/keikoproj/upgrade-manager/tree/master/test-bdd) to easily show how to setup Kubedog around Godog.
+Let's use [Upgrade Manager functional test](https://github.com/keikoproj/upgrade-manager/tree/master/test-bdd) to easily show how to setup Kubedog around Godog.
 The example below assumes you know how Godog works.
 Some idea of what [Upgrade Manager](https://github.com/keikoproj/upgrade-manager) is, would help, but it is not necessary.

 Let’s jump right into it:

+### Step 1: the feature file

 First we need the `*.feature` file defining the desired behavior.
 You can define this file as you would normally do when using Godog, but utilizing [Kubedog syntax](https://github.com/keikoproj/kubedog/blob/master/docs/syntax.md).
 As mentioned, you can also redefine the steps and use custom syntax.